 - Parmesan Cheese: Freshly grated.

 - Tomatoes: Since tomatoes are the star here, it’s a good idea to buy in season.
 I prefer smaller, sweeter varieties such as Roma tomatoes or cherry tomatoes, but almost any ripe, fresh tomato will work.
+NOTE: dice up the tomatoes and drain the excess juice.
+This will help prevent your bruschetta from being too liquid-y.

 - Fresh Basil: Perfectly compliments the flavors of the tomatoes, garlic, balsamic and oil.